wessenstam/ts2019/karbon/karbon.rst

 .. note::

   If Karbon has not already been enabled on your cluster, click the **Enable Karbon** button when prompted.
 Once clicked, the process should take approximately 2 minutes to complete.
-During this time the cluster is... *<What is it doing?>*
+During this time Prism Central is deploying the Karbon control plane, which runs as a set of containers within the Prism Central VM.

   .. figure:: images/2.png